Phase-lag predicts nonlinear response maxima in liquid-sloshing experiments: Introduction

 Fluid resonances occur in nature and in engineering applications.
 One of the most prominent example is the sloshing motion of surface waves, which arise e.g.\ in partially filled tanks subjected to vibrations.
 As shown in figure~\ref{fig:piv}, such surface waves generate oscillations of the liquid's centre of mass.
 In skyscrapers this effect is used to damp vibrations after earthquakes \citep{Celebi2013}, but in rockets the sloshing fuel can threaten the mission goal, for example in the Saturn SA-I \citep{Abramson1966} and in the Falcon I Flight 2 \citep{Dreyer2009}.

 In the vicinity of the primary resonance frequency, several modes of motion can compete \citep{Chester1968a, Chester1968b} and the sloshing motion can exhibit complex flow patterns \citep[e.g.\ breaking waves or swirls, see][]{Abramson1966a}.
 Models to predict the sloshing dynamics are essential; \citet{Dodge2000} argued that `even with super computers, coupling the equations of motion of a flexible space vehicle to the equations of motion of a continuous liquid is too computationally demanding'.
 Since the early work of \citet{Moiseev1958} and \citet{Bauer1966}, mass-spring models are commonly used to predict resonances in aerospace engineering \citep[e.g.\ in the SLOSH code of the NASA, see][]{Dodge2000}.
 During the critical time for the flight stability of spacecrafts, the fuel level of tanks is high, which implies that the primary resonance is typically dominated by a single mode and its higher harmonics \citep{Dodge2000, Arndt2008}.
-In shallow systems, on the other hand, the natural frequencies are often (nearly) commensurable, leading to a large number of excited modes and a fragmentation of the primary resonance into multiple resonance peaks.
-As a consequence, advanced multimodal models \citep[see e.g.][]{Faltinsen2000} are required to faithfully describe the interaction of competing modes in shallow experiments \citep{Chester1968a}.
+In shallow systems, on the other hand, the natural frequencies are often (nearly) commensurable, leading to a large number of excited modes and a fragmentation of the primary resonance into multiple resonance peaks. \citet{Chester1968b} showed experimentally that several solutions with different wave morphologies coexist near the primary resonance.
+The number of coexisting solutions at a certain excitation frequency increases for decreasing filling level.
+As the filling level tends to zero, the corresponding resonance peaks become closer, which is suggestive of a chaotic evolution \citep[see the review article of][]{Ockendon2001}.
+Only advanced multimodal models \citep[see e.g.][]{Faltinsen2000} are therefore able to faithfully describe the interaction of competing modes in shallow experiments \citep{Chester1968a}.

 The first and most popular nonlinear mass-spring model was developed over a hundred years ago by the German engineer Georg \citet{Duffing1918}.
 He observed that vibrations of machines are `much calmer above resonance than at the same distance below resonance', which contradicted `the current reigning [linear] theory of these phenomena'.
 In order to model this dependence of the resonance frequency on the driving amplitude, Duffing added a cubic nonlinear term to the classical driven harmonic oscillator.
 The resulting (Duffing) equation reads